steviejaydee/Stevies-file-emporium/README.md

 - **Playlist Support:** This also can download whole playlists, without the dumb limits that websites have.

 ### Web Scraper
-I added a web scraper, tbh I don't know how useful it is but it works.
+I added a web scraper, I don't know how useful it is to most people but it works.
 I like to use it to take images from a webpage, or mass acquiring links from indeed and stuff.
 - **Scrape by Type:** Has presets to grab all the links, images, text, or tables from a URL.
-- **Custom CSS Selectors:** If you know what you're doing, you can use your own CSS selectors to get exactly what you want.
+- **Custom CSS Selectors:** You can use your own CSS selectors to get exactly what you want.
+I personally would recommend using the presets however.
 - **Save Your Stuff:** You can save the data you've scraped as a CSV or JSON file.

 ### PDF Merger
 This one's pretty simple.
 Got a folder full of PDFs you need to stick together?
-This is your guy.
+Use this to do that!
-- **Select a Folder:** Just point it at a folder.
+- **Select a Folder**
 - **Numerical Sorting:** It's smart enough to sort the files by number (e.g., `1.pdf`, `2.pdf`, `10.pdf`) so they merge in the right order.
-- **Merge!:** It'll spit out a single `merged.pdf` file in that same folder.
+- **Merge!:** It'll produce a single `merged.pdf` file in that same folder.
+You can rename this merged file too if you so wish.

 ### File Converter
 Pretty self explantory...